 Having made a preliminary assessment of the consultation responses and having held discussions on this issue we have now informed the largest UK mobile providers that if they fail to commit to introducing voluntary initiatives to address this issue, we will publicly consult on it by the end of July 2016.

 Following on from our engagement with the largest UK mobile providers about introducing voluntary initiatives to address our concerns around the harm caused by the interaction of notice periods with the mobile switching process, we have decided to publish a consultation on this issue.
-We will aim to do this by the end of July 2016.

 We are providing stakeholders with an opportunity to comment on developments to cost estimates of our proposals to reform the process for switching mobile provider, as well as developments concerning the proposed processes themselves.